hchanph/genjsondb/README.md

-genjsondb is a cli tool that generates random data, genjsondb uses (**mocker-data-generator, Faker, Chance, RanExpJs, typescript-starter**) to accomplish this feat.
+genjsondb is a cli tool that generates random data, genjsondb uses (**mocker-data-generator, Faker, Chance, RanExpJs, typescript-starter, yargs**) to accomplish this feat.

 This is the random data generated: